XAttnMark: Learning Robust Audio Watermarking with Cross-Attention: Abstract

 \section{Abstract}

-The rapid proliferation of generative audio synthesis and editing technologies has raised significant concerns about copyright infringement, data provenance, and the spread of misinformation through deepfake audio.
-Watermarking offers a proactive solution by embedding imperceptible, identifiable, and traceable marks into audio content.
-While recent neural network-based watermarking methods like WavMark and AudioSeal have improved robustness and quality, they struggle to achieve both robust detection and accurate attribution simultaneously.
-This paper introduces \underline{Cross}-\underline{Att}entio\underline{n} Robust Audio Water\underline{mark} (\ours), that bridges this gap by leveraging partial parameter sharing between the generator and the detector, a cross-attention mechanism for efficient message retrieval, and a temporal conditioning module for improved message distribution.
-Additionally, we propose a psychoacoustic-aligned temporal-frequency masking loss that captures fine-grained auditory masking effects, enhancing watermark imperceptibility.
-Our approach achieves state-of-the-art performance in both detection and attribution, demonstrating superior robustness against a wide range of audio transformations, including challenging generative editing with strong editing strength.
-Project webpage is available at \href{https://liuyixin-louis.github.io/xattnmark/}{https://liuyixin-louis.github.io/xattnmark/}.
+The rapid proliferation of generative audio synthesis and editing technologies has raised serious concerns about copyright infringement, data provenance, and the spread of misinformation via deepfake audio.
+Watermarking offers a proactive solution by embedding imperceptible yet identifiable and traceable signals into audio content.
+While recent neural network-based watermarking methods like WavMark and AudioSeal have improved robustness and quality, they struggle to jointly optimize both robust detection and accurate attribution.
+This paper introduces \underline{Cross}-\underline{Att}entio\underline{n} Robust Audio Water\underline{mark} (\ours), which bridges this gap by leveraging partial parameter sharing between the generator and the detector, a cross-attention mechanism for efficient message retrieval, and a temporal conditioning module for improved message distribution.
+Additionally, we propose a psychoacoustic-aligned time-frequency (TF) masking loss that captures fine-grained auditory masking effects, improving watermark imperceptibility. \ours achieves state-of-the-art performance in both detection and attribution, demonstrating superior robustness against a wide range of audio transformations, including challenging generative editing at varying strengths.
+This work advances audio watermarking for protecting intellectual property and ensuring authenticity in the era of generative AI.